 AREA CORE 40 DIPLOMA CORE 40 WITH ACADEMIC HONORS DIPLOMA DIRECTED ELECTIVES: WORLD LANGUAGE, FINE ARTS 5 credits total in any combination of World Language, Career & Technical Education and/or Fine Arts 8 credits total: World Language: 6-8 credits in one language or 4 credits each in two different languages, Fine Arts 2 credits HEALTH 1 credit 1 credit PHYSICAL EDUCATION 2 credits 2 credits ELECTIVES Additional courses to bring the total number of credits to 48 Additional courses to bring the total number of credits to 55 TOTAL 48 credits 55 credits ADDITIONAL REQUIREMENTS None Cumulative GPA of 3.0 or above Semester grades of C- or above.
-Students must complete ONE of the following: • 2 AP courses & exams • 1750 or higher on combined SAT score with a minimum of 530 in each section • 26 ACT composite, including writing section • 6 hours of dual credit • 1 AP class with exam & 3 hours dual credit

-^{} Courses a student tests out of (e.g. Algebra I, Spanish I) are not awarded high school credit, so are not counted in the total required.
+Students must complete ONE of the following: • 2 AP courses & exams • 1250 or higher on the SAT with a minimum of 560 in math and 590 in evidence-based reading and writing • 26 ACT composite, including writing section • 6 hours of dual credit • 1 AP class with exam & 3 hours dual credit Courses a student tests out of (e.g. Algebra I, Spanish I) are not awarded high school credit, so are not counted in the total required.

 COURSE CATALOG

-8

 THEOLOGY 28-30

 BUSINESS AND TECHNOLOGY 31-33

 ENGLISH 34-43

 HEALTH AND WELLNESS EDUCATION 44-45

 MATHEMATICS 46-50

-SCIENCE 51-55
+1/0 September 1 SCIENCE 51-55

-3 SOCIAL STUDIES 56-61
+SOCIAL STUDIES 56-61

 UNIFIED ARTS 62-72

 WORLD LANGUAGES 73-80